SAP-samples/teched2022-DT264/exercises/ex3/README.md

 ## Step 3: Access your Native App tile on SAP Mobile Start

-1. Onboard your Site to SAP Mobile Start to see the new tile.
-If you’re already connected to your Site in SAP Mobile Start, you can perform a Pull to Refresh.
-After that the SAP SuccessFactors tile should show up:
+1. Open SAP Mobile Start again, navigate to the "Applications" tab and perform a Pull to Refresh.
+After that the SAP SuccessFactors tile should show up.
+If you see the Welcome Screen with a "Scan" Button, onboard your Site to SAP Mobile Start to see the new tile.

     <p align="center">
     <img src="./images/tut4-7.png" width="70%" />